smartgeometry-ucl/COMP0119_20-21/lab_demos/Tutorial 1 - coding_framework/python/1_install/README.md

 Trouble shooting:
 - Choose the correct version for your operating system.
 - If you are asked “Do you wish the installer to initialize Anaconda3 by running conda init?”, say yes.
-- Read the installation FAQ: [Anaconda FAQ]( https://docs.anaconda.com/anaconda/user-guide/faq/#installing-anaconda ) (you might need to manually add anaconda to the path with `source path/bin/activate' and `conda init')
+- Read the installation FAQ: [Anaconda FAQ]( https://docs.anaconda.com/anaconda/user-guide/faq/#installing-anaconda ) (you might need to manually add anaconda to the path with `source path-to-conda/bin/activate` and `conda init`)
-- If you're using Linux/OSX, check whether this StackExchange solves your issue: [Add to PATH]( https://askubuntu.com/questions/760311/anaconda-i-have-to-type-export-path-anaconda3-bin-path-everytime-i-rerun )
+- If you're using Linux/OSX, check whether this solves your issue: [stackexchange Add to PATH]( https://askubuntu.com/questions/760311/anaconda-i-have-to-type-export-path-anaconda3-bin-path-everytime-i-rerun )

 3. cd to this repository `lab_demos/coding_framework/python`
 4. Create a new virtual environment geo_tutorials, using the command
-`conda create -n  geo_tutorials  python=3.9  pip  notebook  jupyter  matplotlib `
+`conda create -n  geo_tutorials  python=3.9  pip  notebook  jupyter  matplotlib`

 5. Activate the new environment
 `conda activate geo_tutorials`